Extra Payments vs Investing

 Tax-Advantaged Accounts Add Complexity

-Contributions to traditional 401(k) or IRA may reduce taxable income while loan interest on personal loans is generally not deductible.
+Contributions to traditional 401(k) or IRA may reduce taxable income while student loan interest on personal loans is generally not deductible.
 That tax asymmetry can tilt the comparison toward investing for some borrowers even at moderate loan rates—run your marginal tax bracket before deciding.

 How we explain this